neebneeba/santa-app/README.md

+# INFORMATION

+I created a backend folder and tried to implement the MVC architecture in it.
+I think it will be cleaner.
+Additionally, files from the Vite build are served as static pages in ExpressJS.

 # IMPORTANT!
 READ before starting

 By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.